Couples Bucket List: 77 Ideas for Exceptional Travel Experiences

 We really enjoyed taking the city in while our charismatic gondolier navigated the small canals and bridges of this incredibly picturesque floating city.

-33- Hike and Hang out with Llamas at Machu Picchu
+33- Hang out with Llamas at Machu Picchu

 Couples bucket list: Hiking Machu Picchu in Peru